Review of BoardWalk's Innkeeper's Club Lounge (Club Level)

 The Innkeeper’s Club has four servings:

-Unlike the Regatta Club, the Innkeeper’s Club is not 24 hours.
+Unlike some of the lounges, the Innkeeper’s Club is not 24 hours.
 It is only open from 7:00AM to 10:00PM.
-During those hours, you shouldn’t have a problem getting beer and wine on request.

 We managed to catch the lounge during a lower season, so crowds weren’t really an issue.
 But Disney’s lounges are very small for the amount of club level rooms they have, and as we said, Cast Members were recalling the recent days when the lounge was completely full.